-USS FORT McHENRY is the third WHIDBEY ISLAND class dock landing ship.
+USS FORT McHENRY was the third WHIDBEY ISLAND class dock landing ship.
 In April 2006, the USS TORTUGA (LSD 46) replaced the USS FORT McHENRY as a forward deployed naval unit in Sasebo, Japan.
 The hull swap was part of the Navy's long-range plan to routinely replace older ships assigned to the Navy's Forward Deployed Naval Force with newer or more capable ships.
 TORTUGA's crew brought the McHENRY back to Little Creek, Va.

 |General Characteristics:||Awarded: January 27, 1983|